RachaelBull/quiz-game/README.md

 - Dark Grey - used with a transparency effect as the background colour for the section areas
 - Off White - used as the background colour for most of the buttons across the project
 - Red - used as some button background colours to display incorrect answers

-## **Skeleton Plane** ##

-WIREFRAMES WILL GO HERE

-Above is the initial wireframe draft of the game.
-Please note that the finished project website may differ slightly from this.

-As well as creating the wireframes to help guide me, I also used a hand drawing version on pen and paper, this made it easier for smaller changes I would think about and quickly gain a visual through drafting them down on paper.

-DIFFERENCES IN WIREFRAMES SECTION WILL GO HERE

-//////
-/////
-//////
-//////

 ## **Surface Plane** ##